Mohammed-taherali/learning_chef/README.md

 4) default.rb: The default.rb file includes the above 3 recipes which automates the process of calling the 3 recipes.

-5)reset_setting.rb: This recipe resets all the files, folders, users, groups and servers created by the default.rb recipe.
+5) reset_setting.rb: This recipe resets all the files, folders, users, groups and servers created by the default.rb recipe.

 6) stop-apache-server.rb: This recipe stops only the apache-server.